LearningOrga/LearnJava/README.md

 9. JFree charts

 #TODOS
-1. How to install??
+1. How to install
+mvn clean install
-2. How to run??
+2. How to run
+ a) setup database and run scripts to create tables and data
+ b) set JDBC_CONNECTION_STRING as environment variable (e.g. export JDBC_CONNECTION_STRING or set in windows)
+ b) run mvn spring-boot:run -Dspring.profile.active=local etc
-3. How to change code and raise requests??
+3. How to change code and raise requests
+ - Work on seprate branch
+ - raise pull reqest once code review is completed
-4. How to raise issues??
+4. How to raise issues
+ a) discuss with team and raise required issues